 Hallucinogens can come from different plants or man made substances.
 Some hallucinogens come from cacti (mescaline), mushrooms (psilocybin), or other plants (salvia, cannabis).
 Of these, psilocybin and cannabis are almost always used in their most natural form.
 Although LSD is used only in a man made form, a related drug, LSA, is found in nature.
 Other hallucinogens, such as ketamine and MDMA are created in laboratories.

-How do they Make you Feel?
+How Do Hallucinogens Make You Feel?

-How hallucinogenic drugs will make you feel depends on several factors including:
+How hallucinogenic drugs will make you feel depends on several factors, including:

 - How much of the drug you use

 - How often and how long you use hallucinogens